 Skip to main content

-Identity Authentication
+Authentication

-HTTP Authentication is a security mechanism used to verify the identity of users accessing HTTP services.
+HTTP authentication is a security mechanism used to verify the identity of users accessing HTTP services.
 By enabling this feature, you can:

-• Track and log user access activities
+• Track and record user access behavior

 • Provide personalized service content based on user identity

-Enabling HTTP Authentication
+Enable HTTP Authentication

 HTTP Authentication Settings